Investment Objectives

 Market and investment outlook

 While the conflict raises serious humanitarian concerns for civilians in the affected areas, it has also prompted a sharp rise in oil prices, pushing bond yields higher.
 The broader economic implications (particularly from an inflationary standpoint) will depend largely on the duration and scale of the conflict.
-With the Strait of Hormuz effectively closed, a critical chokepoint for global energy supply, the potential disruption to oil flows could be significant, raising the risk of sustained upward pressure on energy prices.
+With the Strait of Hormuz effectively closed, a critical chokepoint for global energy supply, the potential disruption to oil flows is significant, raising the risk of sustained upward pressure on energy prices.
 Such developments could complicate the inflation outlook and, in turn, influence the trajectory of monetary policy.

 In this environment, a cautious yet proactive investment approach is warranted.
 While heightened uncertainty may limit the pace of new bond issuance, it could also create pockets of opportunity.
 At the time of writing, we maintain our view that fixed income returns are likely to be increasingly driven by income rather than capital appreciation, underscoring the importance of securing attractive coupons from issuers with strong credit fundamentals.